Do you dream about Kilimanjaro? Is it a once-in-a-lifetime opportunity? Do you want to make sure it lives up to expectations?

 And even a heated lounge tent with comfy inflatable chairs!

-Kilimanjaro camping gear supplied on climbs and treks:
+Camping gear supplied on climbs and treks:

 Mountain Hardwear Trango 3.1 Sleeping Tents – We use three-person tents as a double or single tent (supplementary charges apply for singles).